getanteon/anteon/README.md

 - `steps` *mandatory*

-    This parameter lets you create your own scenario.
-Ddosify runs the provided steps respectively.
+    This parameter lets you create your scenario.
+Ddosify runs the provided steps, respectively.
 For the given example file step id: 2 will be executed immediately after the response of step id: 1 is received.
 The order of the execution is the same as the order of the steps in the config file.

         Details of each parameter for a step;
     - `id` *mandatory*